wmerfalen/tdm/src/doc/builder-features.md

 		- wearing armor with elemental resistance percents will add to your resistances
 		- wearing armor that adds stat bonuses will add to your affect abilities (`aff_abils()`)

-# NEED TO FINISH:
-	- checkout mobs/roam-zone branch and finish that stuff

 # Cobalt FOB area scripts
 	- source file: lib/js/profiles/far.js